serokell/blog-posts/Alex and Happy Part 1/article.md

                 └───┘
 ```

+To understand how to use the diagram above, imagine that this is a city where each numbered square is a place where you can drive to, and each arrow represents a one-way street.
+The arrow coming from nowhere to the square with 0 is where you start driving, and squares with another square inside are places where you can park your car.
+In this case, you are not allowed to park it in the square with 0.

+The arrows also have directions in them, guided by your GPS.
+Your GPS may tell you to drive straight into an `i`, then turn at an `[a-z]`, and then to stop, for example.
+However, your GPS may also ask you to take illegal turns, for example, to turn at an `@`, which will always lead you to a dead end, where you will be stuck.

+To refine the terminology, the city is the _automaton_ (plural: _automata_) represented by a _state transition graph_, each numbered square is called a _state_, and each arrow is called a _transition_.
+When a transition comes from nowhere and into a state, we say that this state is a _start state_, which is state 0 in this example.
+The places were you can park are called _accept states_, i.e., 1, 2, 3, and 4.

+The GPS represents the _input_ (string) of the automaton.
+The dead ends represent an implicit _error state_ present in every DFA, which you can think of like a hidden state number 5, with all invalid transitions from every state to it.

 To simplify matters, on ambiguous transitions such as `i` and `[a-z]`, assume that the one with a single letter takes precedence.

-State 0 is the initial state where the automaton begins.
-Suppose that the automaton can stop at states 1, 2, 3, and 4.

-If we want to check the expression "int", we will follow this path: 0 → 1 → 2 → 4.
+For example, to check the expression "int", we will follow this path: 0 → 1 → 2 → 4.

 Now, we need to attribute meanings to each state so that this automaton can be useful, and we will do so like this:
 * 0: Error.